devbykushal/invoice-app/README.md

 ## Features

--   **Dashboard**: A sample page with displaying key metrics like Total Income, Customers, Reviews, and Pending Refunds in a clear and organized layout.
+-   **Dashboard**: A sample page displaying key metrics like Total Income, Customers, Reviews, and Pending Refunds in a clear and organized layout.
 -   **Invoices**:
     -   View a list of all invoices.
     -   Each invoice includes multiple associated transactions.